Which Is Better: Probiotic Supplements or Fermented Foods

 • The health of the gastrointestinal tract (unhealthy microbiome linked with Crohn’s disease, ulcerative colitis, and even irritable bowel syndrome)

-• Strength of the immune system
+• Strength of the

 • Mental health — an unhealthy microbiome has been linked with depression

-Several studies that have been published during the last decade or so have also linked gut microbiome to diseases and conditions like autism, anxiety, obesity and heart disease.
+Several studies that have been published during the last decade or so have also linked gut microbiome to diseases and conditions like autism, anxiety, and heart disease.

 This area of study is very complex, however, and scientists will continue to dive into it for years to come.
 Meanwhile, there is much that remains unknown.
 Firstly, we still lack a precise definition of what constitutes a “healthy” microbiome.
 Also, there is currently no means to assess the health of an individual’s microbiome through testing.